Key Health Coverage Definitions

 Health Savings Account

-The Green Plan also includes a HSA to which you and Nemours may contribute.
-The HSA is administered by PayFlex.
+The Green plan also includes an HSA to which you and Nemours may contribute.
+The HSA is administered by HealthEquity.
 The Nemours contribution is up to $250 for an individual or $500 for a family.
 The Nemours contribution is made semi-monthly.
 You may also make pre-tax contributions to the plan through payroll deductions or contribute tax-deductible amounts directly into your account.
-Your reimbursement cannot exceed your account balance.
+Requested reimbursements cannot exceed your account balance.

-The total contribution allowed in 2023, including both employer and associate contributions, is $3,850 (individual) or $7,750 (family).
+The total contribution allowed in 2024, including both Nemours and associate contributions, is $4,150 (individual) or $8,300 (family).
 If you are age 55 or older, you may contribute an additional $1,000 to the account annually.
+Additionally, if your spouse is age 55 or older in 2024, you may contribute an additional $1,000 to a separate HSA account.
+Please contact HealthyEquity at 866.346.5800 or visit their website.

 You are eligible to contribute to the HSA if: